gifs/api/README.md

 *Your wishes have been granted*

-The gifs API makes it dead simple to convert and transcode a vast array of media into our HTML5 optimized gifs.com player, a compressed .gif, .webm and .mp4.
+The [gifs.com](https://gifs.com) API makes it dead simple to convert and transcode a vast array of media into our HTML5 optimized gifs.com player, a compressed .gif, .webm and .mp4.

 Send us any `.gif`, `.mp4`, `.webm`, `giphy`, `imgur`, `gfycat`, `streamable`, `instagram`, `twitter`, `facebook`, or `vine` links and we transcode your media lightning fast and serve it up in our awesome gifs player :zap:.